ABOUT SOUL SPA ALCHEMY

 Healing, as I understand it, is a return to wholeness.

-Body, mind and emotional life move together.
-When pressure, stress or unresolved experience pull that system off balance, the body often speaks first.
-Tension, pain, fatigue and nervous system chaos are not random.
+Body, mind, and emotional life move together.
+When stress, unresolved experience, or prolonged pressure disrupt that system, the body often speaks first.
+Tension, fatigue, pain, and nervous system imbalance are not random.
 They are signals.

-Traditional systems such as Chinese Medicine, Taoism, shamanic lineages and Ayurveda have pointed to this link for a long time.
-Current research in neuroscience, psychoneuroimmunology and neuroendocrinology reflects the same truth.
-Long term stress patterns and emotional states shape physiology.
+Traditional systems such as Chinese Medicine, Taoist practice, and somatic lineages have recognised this for centuries.
+Contemporary research in neuroscience, psychoneuroimmunology, and neuroendocrinology now reflects the same understanding: long-term stress patterns shape physiology at every level.

 Beyond the Body